Our Commitment to the Workers of Bangladesh

-- Trained more than 1.2 million factory employees on basic fire safety, with approximately 800,000 having received an interactive refresher course
+- More than 1.4 million factory employees have been trained on basic fire safety, with more than 1.3 million having received an interactive refresher course

 - More than 1.5 million workers in 1,000 factories have access to a helpline where workers can anonymously report safety or other job-related concerns

-- Provided, together with factory owners, wages for more than 6,600 displaced workers
+- The Alliance has provided, together with factory owners, wages for more than 6,600 displaced workers

 For more information on the Alliance’s accomplishments, refer to the Alliance’s Fourth Annual Report, available alongside other Alliance publications here.

 - Know how to react in case of an emergency: 61% before training, 88% after training